lời chào hỏi!

 I went to have some lunch and cool down with a drink – all at once I had 4 food stall operators surrounding me vying for me to sit that their booth.
 Thankfully, a brother and sister combo from Los Angeles saw the commotion and saved me 😂 – they are Vietnamese and were home visiting family in Huế before heading back to L.A.
 They helped me order my bún riêu and fresh lemon drink and we chatted for a bit.
 They even extended an offer to try sweet snail with lemongrass – being someone who likes to try new things – I did.
 Not what I expected – more chewy.
-I’ve had escargot back home but it usually comes in a cup shape smothered in garlic cheese.
-These were just cooked – in the shell as is, and served.
+I’ve had escargot back home but it usually comes smothered in garlic and cheese.
+These were just cooked (steamed) in the shell as is, and served.
 You had to use a mini fork to dig them out.

 I enjoyed my bún riêu – which I have to say is much different than in the North, which I prefer.
 This one was filled with some chunks of tenderly stewed pork, blood jelly as well as some type of snails or shell fish.
 It wasn’t bad, just not as good as the one I had Da Nang or especially the one I loved in Ha Noi 😋.

 The World of Heineken

 Being a beer enthusiast I had to experience the World of Heineken tour where you have the opportunity to understand the beer brewing process, learn how to pour that “perfect” glass of Heineken (which I did not lol – see photo).